Running plateaus and their causes

-Runners of all levels go through plateau stages.
-Those times when you run but just don’t seem to get any faster or be able to go any farther.
+Runners of all levels go through plateau stages, those times when you just can’t seem to get any faster or run any farther.
+There are lots of reasons why!
 Sometimes people are happy with their running speeds or distances and don’t feel the need to make any changes.
 Some runners don’t know how to go about making improvements.
 Sometimes injuries require a maintenance mode instead of building mode.
-Winter can make running or motivation hard to maintain.
+Seasonal changes can make running or motivation hard to maintain.
 Sometimes life just gets in the way of focusing on running.
+Here’s how to break out of a running plateau when it happens to you.

 1. Figure out and set a goal